 Right now this might just sound like a lot of editing and hassle.
 But the best part about comping is how automated the process is.
 Instead of needing to record several takes separately, comping does most of the tedious work for you.
 All you need to do is set it up.

-Set your tracking region
+Set your Tracking Region

 Before comping, you need to decide which part of the song you’ll be tracking.
 If, for instance, you’re tracking vocals for the first eight measures of the song, simply highlight that region before beginning.
 You can simply record multiple takes over the exact same region, and a DAW like Logic Pro X or Cubase will automatically save these takes in a single folder or track.
 You can then expand this folder to see each take individually.